youngking0727/OpenBioMed/docs/drp.md

 ##  Drug-Response Prediction
-Drug-response prediction aims at predicting if a drugs is responsive on cells, tissues, or patients, based on the gene expression profile.
+Drug-response prediction aims at predicting if a drugs is responsive on cells, tissues or patients based on the gene expression profile.

 #### Feature